Hoesch AG: Nazi involvement

-Friedrich Springorum represented Hoesch AG at the Secret Meeting of 20 February 1933, at which prominent industrialists met with Adolf Hitler to finance the Nazi Party.
+Fritz Springorum represented Hoesch AG at the Secret Meeting of 20 February 1933, at which prominent industrialists met with Adolf Hitler to finance the Nazi Party.
 After the Nazis came to power in 1933, Hoesch served as an armaments company producing Panther and Tiger II tank casings, tank ammunition, gun barrels and armor plate.
 During World War II, the company made extensive use of forced laborers.
 In December 1944, over one-third of the workers at Hüttenwerk Hoesch were forced laborers.